vikram-h-patil/web_scraping/README.md

 * The output contains Top-category > sub-category > all the products (product image url, product url, product price and product name)

-* The out contains the data of whole website.
+* The output contains the data of whole website.

 * Below is the screenshot of the output.
 The csv file is available in below extension : web_scraping/second_aldi/aldi.csv
 ![](images/output.PNG)